 I wish I was the sea, moving in a perfect state of rhythm.
 Often I bask in the simplicity of the sound and movement of the waves.

 City life is similar, the traffic moves in rhythms, the hum of human voices in the busy streets is like birds on the rocks and things corrode the same way.
 Nature is everything.

 Electricity moves through our phones, computers, eyes and minds, supercharging our landscapes with a connected heartbeat and pulse.

-I use what is around me; the run down and beautiful aspects of Bristol inner city life, which often influences my work.
+I use what is around me; the run down and beautiful aspects of Bristol inner city life, this often influences my work.
 I respond, play, reusing and re-imagining domestic materials in a process that is freeing and childlike.